diosney/node-style-guide/Readme.md

 ### Object.freeze, Object.preventExtensions, Object.seal, with, eval

 Crazy shit that you will probably never need.
 Stay away from it.

+### Always enable strict mode

+Always put `use strict` at the top, before all code.
+This will ensures the code you are writing now is better prepared for tomorrow without deprecated features.

 ### Requires At Top